 1. “All the Ways of Power,” The Avengers #215 (01/82)

-Easily Captain America’s most recognizable fashion accessory, his shield is (as our sources tell us) a concave disk that’s 2.5 feet in diameter, weighs 12 pounds, and is made of “a unique vibranium-steel alloy that has never been duplicated” because of its creator’s inability “to identify a still unknown catalyst that played a role in the metal bonding.”
-Long story short: blah blah blah science-sounding gobbledygook here’s your indestructible shield.
-And while the shield’s extreme durability has helped many writers get Cap out of a sticky situation, a lot of those same writers have also banged up the shield as a way of showing just how bad-ass the shield-shattering antagonist really is.
-One of the earliest examples of is this 1982 Avengers story, in which the Molecule Man, master of all molecules, is inadvertently brought back to life by the Silver Surfer.
-Being slightly mad (he decides to out-Galactus Galactus after hearing the Surfer’s life story — God, just shut up, Norrin!), he builds a palace and impenetrable dome in the New Jersey countryside when the Avengers show up to investigate.
-As if to show them the utter futility of resistance, MM flicks a wrist and disintegrates Cap’s shield, Thor’s hammer, Iron Man’s armor and Silver Surfer’s board with the same effort that you or I would use to rearrange our Netflix queue.
+Easily Captain America’s most famous fashion accessory, his shield is (as our official Marvel sources tell us) a concave disk that’s 2.5 feet in diameter, weighs 12 pounds, and is made of “a unique vibranium-steel alloy that has never been duplicated” because of its creator’s inability “to identify a still unknown catalyst that played a role in the metal bonding.”
+Long story short: science-science-science here’s your indestructible shield.
+And while the shield’s extreme durability has helped Cap in a lot of sticky situations, his writers have also used the shield’s reputation for toughness as a way of showing readers how bad-ass their antagonist really is.
+One of the earliest examples is this 1982 Avengers story, in which the Molecule Man, master of all molecules, is inadvertently brought back to life by the Silver Surfer.
+Being slightly mad (he decides to out-Galactus Galactus after hearing the Surfer’s life story — God, just shut up, Norrin!), he builds a palace and impenetrable dome in the New Jersey countryside.
+When the Avengers show up to investigate, MM flicks a wrist and disintegrates Cap’s shield, Thor’s hammer, Iron Man’s armor and Silver Surfer’s board with the same effort that you or I would use to update our Netflix preferences.

 Wow Rating: (because we get the message: anyone, especially a crazy guy, who can do that to four of the most powerful objects in the Marvel universe is someone you do not want to mess with)

 2. “And Dust to Dust,” Marvel Super-Heroes Secret Wars #11 (03/85)